If you’re skinny fat and want to change how you look, how you feel, & how healthy you are, this article may help.

 In it I lay out a simple skinny fat workout, diet, & mindset plan for women & men that’s easy to understand, along with instructional videos for each of the exercises.

-I designed the workout so you can easily do it at home, in an apartment, wherever.
+I designed the workout so you can easily do it at home, in an apartment, a gym, wherever.